leandrojpveloso/Adm_data_project-03-Portal-transparencia/README.md

 # 2: Code struture

-The coding flux is made by a master file code call "**01-Master_tender_data_harmonization.R**" that are responsable for the following functions:
+The coding process is managed by a master R script named **01-Master_tender_data_harmonization.R**, which is responsible for the following tasks:

-* Load Packages. ** It is necessary to install Rtools (R version>=4.2)**
+1. **Load packages** (Note: Rtools is required for R version 4.2 or higher).
-* Define main paths
+2. **Define main file paths**.
-* Create the folder structure of the project if it is not done.
+3. **Create the project's folder structure**, if it doesn't already exist.
-* Define the period that the data will clean
+4. **Specify the time period for data cleaning**.
-* Declarate functions that are used in all project
+5. **Declare functions used throughout the project**.
-* Run all scripts in the correct order that is into the folder "01-R_code"
+6. **Execute all scripts in the correct order**, located in the "01-R_code" folder.

-The codes are separated in two categories:
+The scripts are divided into two categories:

-* **Raw organization** : It download the data and reorganize the raw in foders for each it module in a way to become easy to manage the raw files.
+- **Raw Organization**: These scripts download data and reorganize raw files into folders for each module, making it easier to manage the raw data.
-* **Data Harmonization**: It cleans the dataset and harmonize names to general use.
+- **Data Harmonization**: These scripts clean the dataset and standardize naming conventions for general use.location

 ## 2.1: Raw organization

-The raw organization is separated in three codes: "01-Download-porta_transparencia.r", "02-Tender-organization-raw.R", and "03-Deleting-extra-files.R".
-The figure bellow illustrates all the process made  by the codes 01,02, and 03.
+The Raw Organization process consists of three separate scripts: "01-Download-porta_transparencia.r", "02-Tender-organization-raw.R", and "03-Deleting-extra-files.R".
+The figure below illustrates the entire process carried out by scripts 01, 02, and 03.

 ![plot](./02-documentation/Ilustration_organization_raw.png)

-Using gz compress give a good adanvantage to stoge data because it can readen without unzipp wiht the fread comand from data.table.
-Raw folder for whole period 2013-2022 has a seze 1.34 GB meanwhile the unzipped takes 23.3 GB in disk.
+Utilizing gzip compression offers a significant advantage for data storage, as the compressed data can be read directly without decompression using the fread command from the data.table package.
+For example, the raw folder containing data from 2013 to 2022 has a size of 1.34 GB when compressed with gzip, while the uncompressed version occupies 23.3 GB of disk space.

 ###  01-Download-porta_transparencia.R
   This code are has two chunks of the code.
 First, it download the monthly compress data file from the [here](https://portaldatransparencia.gov.br/download-de-dados/licitacoes).
 Them, it unzipp all files files donwloaded in a folder.